jpmessaging/OutlookTrace/Readme.md

     </details>

-8. Start Outlook and reproduce the issue.
+9. Start Outlook and reproduce the issue.
-9. When "Fiddler" is included, stop and save the capture.
+10. When `Fiddler` is included, stop and save the capture.

     <details>
     <summary>How to stop Fiddler capture</summary>